StuartCox3107/iGrow/README.md

 ## Features left to implement

-- User profiles: this will allow signed-in users to have personal profiles and edit their own plantings only
+- User profiles: this will allow signed-in users to have personal profiles and edit their own plantings only as well as contributing to the overall community

+- Currently the site is designed for UK users only, to be able to select specific countries/communities would also be a desired feature

 ---